 - Developmental Activities for Babies: 7 to 9 months

-- Reading Checkup for Babies and Toddlers
+- Self-Help Skills in Babies and Toddlers

-- Transition Resources for Professionals
+- Transition Services for Children With Disabilities

 Graduating to a sippy cup is an important milestone on your toddler's transition to a "big-kid" cup.
 However, these mess-minimizers have their share of critics, from dentists who warn about lisps, overbites and tooth decay to one parent who sued baby product-maker Playtex, claiming their sippy cup harbored mold she believes gave her child autism.
 Scientific studies have even linked them to chronic disease.
 Despite the risks, these tiny sippers can—when used correctly—be a safe, mess-free tool to help your toddler build the motor skills necessary to handle a regular cup.
 How do you know if you're using your sippy cup the right way—and what are the consequences if you don't?